awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_Insights-Visualizing-Log-Data.md

 **Examples**

-For a complete tutorial, see [Tutorial: Run a Query That Produces a Visualization Grouped by Log Fields](CWL_AnalyzeLogData_VisualizationFieldQuery.md)\.
+For a complete tutorial, see [Tutorial: Run a query that produces a visualization grouped by log fields](CWL_AnalyzeLogData_VisualizationFieldQuery.md)\.
 The following paragraphs include more example queries for visualization by fields\.

 The following VPC flow log query finds the average number of bytes transferred per session for each destination address\.